An Equation of State for Turbulence in the Gross-Pitaevskii model

-Having verified that the energy input (at low $k$) and dissipation (at high $k$) rates are equal, we turn to the direct calculation of the scale-resolved energy flux $\Pi_\varepsilon(k)$ and particle flux $\Pi_N(k)$ (see~\cite{Supplementary} for the formal definition of the fluxes).
-As shown in Fig.~\ref{figFlux}(c), $\Pi_\varepsilon$ is momentum independent in steady state and equal to the energy injection rate $\Ein$.
-The energy injected at low $k$ is transported to higher $k$ by the momentum-independent flux $\Pi_\varepsilon(k)$ and dissipated at $\gtrsim\kD$.
-As expected for an energy cascade, $\Pi_\varepsilon$ is also (nearly) independent of the dissipation scale $\kD$~\footnote{Note that the slow decrease of the plateau of $\Pi_\varepsilon$ is due to a progressive depletion of the condensate, which results in a (slow) decrease of $\Ein$ [corresponding horizontal dashed lines in the upper panel of Fig.~\ref{figFlux}(c)].}.
-On the other hand, $\Pi_N$ is also momentum independent in steady state, but its plateau value decreases as $\propto \kD^{-2}$, as expected for particles with a quadratic dispersion relation [see dotted line in the lower panel of Fig.~\ref{figFlux}(c)]~\footnote{Note that it is only in the limit $\kD\rightarrow\infty$ that one recovers the expected limits $\Pi_\varepsilon\rightarrow \epsilon$ with $\Pi_N\rightarrow 0$ for the direct energy cascade~\cite{Dyachenko:1992}.}.
+Having verified that the energy input rate (at low $k$) and dissipation rate (at high $k$) are equal, we turn to the direct calculation of the scale-resolved energy flux $\Pi_\varepsilon(k)$ and particle flux $\Pi_N(k)$ (see~\cite{Supplementary} for the formal definition of the fluxes).
+As shown in Fig.~\ref{figFlux}(b) in the steady state, $\Pi_\varepsilon$ is momentum independent in the \emph{inertial range}, a certain range of momenta where neither forcing nor dissipation takes place; this flux transports the energy injected at low $k$ to higher $k$, up to $\kD$.
+Importantly, $\Pi_\varepsilon$ in the inertial range is equal to $\Ein$.
+As expected for an energy cascade, $\Pi_\varepsilon$ is also (nearly) independent of the dissipation scale $\kD$~\footnote{Note that the slow decrease of the plateau of $\Pi_\varepsilon$ is due to a progressive depletion of the condensate, which results in a (slow) decrease of $\Ein$ [corresponding horizontal dashed lines in the left panel of Fig.~\ref{figFlux}(b)].}.
+On the other hand, $\Pi_N$ is also momentum independent in steady state, but its plateau value decreases as $\propto \kD^{-2}$, as expected for particles with a quadratic dispersion relation [see dotted line in the lower panel of Fig.~\ref{figFlux}(b)]~\footnote{Note that it is only in the limit $\kD\rightarrow\infty$ that one recovers the expected limits $\Pi_\varepsilon\rightarrow \epsilon$ with $\Pi_N\rightarrow 0$ for the direct energy cascade~\cite{Dyachenko:1992}.}.
 We define $\epsilon$, the scale-invariant energy-density flux, as the plateau value of $\Pi_\varepsilon$; in the rest of the paper we compute $\epsilon$ as $\langle Fvn\rangle$.